[AWS] How to perform ACM DNS authentication with IDCF Cloud DNS

 8. Enter the record information

-2. Enter the "Name" field confirmed in step 6 for "Record Name".
+② Enter the "Name" field you confirmed in step 6 for "Record Name".

-Note that the final "." is already there.
-For example, make sure there are no consecutive "."s, like _XXXXXX..domain name.
+Note that the trailing period (.) is already there.
+For example, make sure there are no consecutive periods like _XXXXXX..domain name.

-3. Enter the "Value" field confirmed in step 6 for "Value".
+③ Enter the "Value" field you confirmed in step 6 for "Value".

-IDCF Cloud does not allow the entry of an "_" (underscore) at the beginning of a value.
+IDCF Cloud does not allow underscores (_) at the beginning of the value.

-According to the official AWS guide, if underscores are prohibited, it is okay to register without an underscore as a workaround.
+Referring to the official AWS guide, it says that if underscores are prohibited, you can register without them.

 Troubleshooting DNS validation issues